 Timmy was born in Pennsylvania and moved to Northern Virginia in 1976.
 He became passionate about the automotive industry at the young age of 17 and started his own auto repair business.
-He has been self-employed for over 27+ years and today he owns Convenience Tire & Auto, a successful repair center in the Washington D.C. area.
+He has been self-employed for 30 years and owns Convenience Tire & Auto, a successful repair center in the Washington D.C. area.
 His father had a passion for cars and racing.
 Timmy started racing at the age of 16 and has been hooked ever since.
 His experience in racing and business has provided him with the needed leadership to take Mini and his racing career to the next level.
 Timmy is deeply entrenched in the community, having earned Rotarian of the Year honors in 2015-2016.

 CREW CHIEF: BRANDON BUTLER